Tokyo City Guide: How to Spend Three Days in Japan’s Capital Metropolis

 There are plenty of bars in the area so if you’re not tired from your day exploring then find a rooftop bar to enjoy the view with a drink.

-Itineraries – Essential Tokyo Day Two
+Japan City Guide – Essential Tokyo Day Two

 If you have more than one day in Tokyo then you have a chance to go further afield and see a little of Japan’s long history.
 Balancing traditional culture with hyper-modernity is what Tokyo does best and today’s itinerary will take you from one to the other with ease.
 Once again the Yamanote line will get you through most of today with a little help from the Ginza line.

 It’s time to head to the spiritual heart of Tokyo, Asakusa on the Ginza line.
 There’s a lot of history in the area and you can start your day by seeing Sensoji-Temple and the nearby Asakusa-Jinga Shrine.

 There are lots of brunch spots in Asakusa so take your pick before heading just three stops west on the Ginza line to Ueno.
 A great recommendation is Suke6 since the café has a relaxing vibe, they have an extensive menu and the staff are lovely.

 If you’re looking to rent a kimono while in Asakusa, check out this great guide from my friend Gina.